 You will also find relief in a trigger ball.
 Bring the ball under the arch of the foot to release those flexor muscles.
 Work your way around the bottom of the foot paying attention to tender and tight spots for 5 minutes.

 Choose more pliant or softer surfaces.
-Exercise in the grass, sand, and dirt.
+Exercise on the mud, sand, and grass.
 When the foot continuously lands on hard surfaces during an activity, the increasing amount of force will shock your bones and muscles causing them fatigue and eventually, shin splints.

 Correct your landing technique.
 Incorrect running, jumping, and landing can cause shin splints.
 Seek advice about improving your exercise moves and how to stretch or strengthen muscle points.

 Use foot orthotics or arch support.
-These assist in the foot movement.
-Foot orthotics in high arches help a lot in reducing stress by providing more shock absorption.
+These facilitate movement on the foot.
+Using orthotics with high arches significantly reduce stress by increasing shock absorption.
 Shoes that don’t fit or without the proper features can stress the arch area and contribute to shin splints.

 Choose the right shoes.
 Without the right footwear, you may need to replace shoes often.
 It would be helpful to have several pairs of good athletic shoes that you can rotate to use.
 Speak with your physical therapist about the right shoes for shin splints in men.